shiroi27/Dice-Roll-App/README.md

 ## 🚀 How to Run

 1. **Clone this repository** or download the ZIP
-2. Make sure you have Python installed (`3.11` or above recommended)
+2. Make sure you have Python installed
 3. Open terminal or IDE and run:
 ```bash
 python Dice_roll.py